 Contemplate your mother.

 … for tears from you.
 But not for me.
-Shed them instead for the terrified children and those untimely stifled.
+Shed them instead for the women, their terrified children and those untimely stifled.
 I thirst for the presence of the twelve who drank from the cup with me.
 My mouth is too dry to speak or even to moan.
 My tongue is stuck.
 I thirst for you to speak for me.
 To be my voice.
 To pray with me.
 To forgive for me.
 I thirst for justice to rain down, for hope withered for want of watering.
 I need someone to carry water for me and for those as helpless as I am.

 I am finished …